-The new year is underway and it’s time to think about that trip, so we’ve put our expert travel heads together to collate a list of the top 30 places to go with kids.
-Whether you want a relaxing break for the whole family, or if you’re looking for something a little more adventurous, there’s somewhere for everyone in this list.
+As the weather gets cooler, for many families thoughts turn to booking the next big summer trip.
+To help you find a destination that’s fun for the grown ups as well as suitable for little ones we’ve put our expert travel heads together to collate a list of the top 30 places to go with kids.
+No matter whether you want a relaxing break or something a little more adventurous, there’s somewhere for everyone in this list.

 1. Kerala, India

 Kerala offers the Indian experience at a more manageable pace for families with babies or small children.
 Start in quaint Fort Cochin, a small, chilled-out quarter of Kochi with good hotels and restaurants.
 The peaceful backwaters can easily be reached on a day trip from here, but if you want to overnight along serene waterways on a houseboat made of wood and palm leaves, start out from Alappuzha (Alleppey) or Kumbakonam.
 Kids will also love the state’s national parks, with elephant spotting in Periyar Wildlife Sanctuary, and for teenagers, there’s bamboo rafting.

 Slovenia is a small but brilliant country – especially for family travel.
 Rent a car and head north from the capital to Maribor, a compact city that’s just a stone’s throw from active entertainment appropriate for all ages.
 There’s canoeing on the river Drava in summer and skiing in the nearby resort of Pohorje in winter.
 In spring, try the resort’s single-track toboggan that hurtles down the ski slopes at up to 30mph.